Last update: 17.09.2024 08:34

 Our tip: deduct direct federal taxes as debt

-Municipal and cantonal taxes are usually invoiced and due in the tax year (e.g. for the year 2021), but federal taxes are usually invoiced and due in the following year (e.g. 2022).
+Municipal and cantonal taxes are usually invoiced and due in the tax year (e.g. for 2022), but federal taxes are usually not invoiced and due until the following year (e.g. 2023).
 Irrespective of this, the federal tax is due on December 31st. of the year for which you file your tax return.
-In practically all cantons, you can therefore deduct the federal tax expected to be due for the 2021 tax period from your assets as a debt, even if it is not yet due.
+In practically all cantons, you can therefore deduct the federal tax expected to be owed for the 2022 tax period as a debt from your assets, even if it is not yet due.
 How much?
 You simply use the last federal tax due as the expected amount.

 did you donate

 Great, because you can claim a very high deduction for donations to political parties or organizations with an exclusively charitable or public purpose (church, Salvation Army, etc.).
 At the federal level, this amounts to up to 20 percent of your net income; at cantonal level, the deduction is between 10 and 20 percent, depending on the canton.
 Donations are voluntary contributions of money or other assets without consideration.
-Therefore, membership fees and work (“donations of time”) are not donations.
+Therefore, membership fees and work contributions (“time donations”) are not donations.
 Contributions to political parties are limited to CHF 10,000 per year at the federal level.
 The canton of Lucerne regularly updates a list of non-profit organizations in other cantons as well.
-If your organization isn’t there, you can try deducting it, it might not be on the list yet.
+If your organization is not on the list, you can try deducting it from the list.

 Our tip: make a small donation

-Many cantons accept small donations of 100-200 francs, such as those made on the doorstep, for street musicians or when going to church, without receipt.
+Many cantons accept small donations of 100-200 francs without a receipt, such as those made at the door, for street musicians or when attending church.
+Some cantons even accept a few hundred francs, e.g. 500 francs, without receipts as “miscellaneous donations”.

 Do you have costs for securities?